Australia’s National Summit on Commercial Vehicle Decarbonisation

 This milestone summit will align government ambition with industry momentum — showcasing early adopters, sharing credible pathways, and building a united voice for the policies and investment frameworks needed to scale zero-emission freight.

-Our Partners
+Major Partners

 Every major shift starts with a shared vision.
 Freight Forward is where the clean freight transition takes collective form.